vijay2249/BoringNotes/Azure/Azure-Fundamentals/Architecture-Services/compute-and-network-services.md

 ## Azure Virtual Desktops

-Azure virtual desktop is another type of virtual machine in Azure ecosystem.
+Azure virtual desktop is another type of virtual machine in Azure ecosystem.<br>
 Azure virtual desktop works across devices and operating systems, and works with apps that you can use to access remot desktops or most modern browsers

-Azure virtual desktop provides centralized security management for users desktops with microsoft entra ID.
+Azure virtual desktop provides centralized security management for users desktops with microsoft entra ID.<br>
-You can also enable MFA for user sign-in.
+You can also enable MFA for user sign-in.<br>
 You can also secure access to data by assigning granular role-based access controls to users (RBAC method for data sharing between users)